Latest update: 04/1/2023 19:00 EET

 - Theodore Patkos (Post-doc Researcher at FORTH-ICS)

-- Vassilis Routsis (PhD student on privacy ethics at UCL, Member of Critical Citizens)
+- Vassilis Routsis (Research Associate for the UK Data Service at the UCL, Member of Critical Citizens)

 - Brian Schildt (Chief Relationship Officer at Privacore)